Aliases for PAX6 Gene

 GeneCards Summary for PAX6 Gene

 PAX6 (Paired Box 6) is a Protein Coding gene.
-Diseases associated with PAX6 include coloboma of iris and coloboma of optic nerve.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is PAX4.
+Diseases associated with PAX6 include Coloboma Of Optic Nerve and Foveal Hypoplasia 1.
+Among its related pathways are Regulation of beta-cell development and Ectoderm Differentiation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is PAX7.

 Transcription factor with important functions in the development of the eye, nose, central nervous system and pancreas.
 Required for the differentiation of pancreatic islet alpha cells (By similarity).
 Competes with PAX4 in binding to a common element in the glucagon, insulin and somatostatin promoters.
 Regulates specification of the ventral neuron subtypes by establishing the correct progenitor domains (By similarity).
 Isoform 5a appears to function as a molecular switch that specifies target genes.